How Can I Get a Social Security Card While Living Abroad?

 Mail (where available)3-4 weeks plus mailing timeChildren under 12 in select countries

-Common Delays and How to Avoid Them
+What Causes Delays and How Can I Avoid Them?

 Document Issues

-• Name mismatches across documents
+• Name mismatches across documents (even minor spelling differences can cause problems)

-• Photocopies instead of originals
+• Photocopies instead of originals (only agency-certified copies are accepted)

-Process issues:
+Process Issues

-• Missing appointments
+• Missing appointments (walk-ins are not accepted)

-• Manual document verification (can add months)
+• Manual document verification (can add weeks or even months in some cases)

 Green Card Holders Living Overseas